Back to all terms

 Example:

-If you visit your family doctor for a medical consultation, the appointment is billed directly to your provincial GHIP.
-However, if you need prescription medication afterward, the cost is not covered unless you have private drug insurance or qualify for a government assistance program.
+Say you visit your family doctor in Canada for a medical consultation.
+The appointment is billed directly to your provincial GHIP, such as OHIP in Ontario or AHCIP in Alberta.
+However, if the doctor prescribes medication afterward, that cost is generally not covered by GHIP unless you have private drug insurance or qualify for a government assistance program.
+The same gap applies to routine dental cleanings and eye exams, which is why many Canadians add private extended health and dental coverage.

 What to Watch For: